AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

 ---
 # Data Management Dashboard

 The Data Management Dashboard offers an overview of the synchronization status for product data transferred from the Commerce database to Commerce SaaS services.
-Users of [[!DNL Product Recommendations]](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/guide-overview), [[!DNL Live Search]](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/guide-overview), and [[!DNL Catalog Service]](https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/guide-overview) can conveniently monitor product sync statuses and initiate data resynchronization from a unified dashboard.
+Users can conveniently monitor product sync statuses and initiate data resynchronization from a unified dashboard.
 This feature provides valuable insights into the availability of product data for your storefront, ensuring it can be promptly displayed to your shoppers.

+## Audience

+The Data Management Dashboard is available at no additional cost to all Commerce merchants using [[!DNL Product Recommendations]](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/guide-overview), [[!DNL Live Search]](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/guide-overview), or [[!DNL Catalog Service]](https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/guide-overview) with an active license.

 The Data Management Dashboard is located at *System* > Data Transfer > *Data Management Dashboard*.